 DIVING BOATS The captain, including crew, has to be certified in boat handling and emergency first response.
 The dive boat has to be equipped with radio, life jackets, fire extinguisher, dive flag, boat ladder, medical first aid kit and pure oxygen delivery system.

-RENTAL EQUIPMENT The dive centre has to provide safe diving equipment for the dives provided by the dive centre.
+RENTAL EQUIPMENT The dive center has to provide safe diving equipment for the dives provided by the dive center.
 All Equipment should be serviced a minimum of every year or after 100 dives (depending on brand recommendation).
 Scuba tanks have to get hydro tested every two years and a visual inspection once a year.